-Dear Parents:

-On your child may have been exposed to the communicable disease or condition that is listed below.
-The information provided does not replace talking with your healthcare provider if your child is ill.
-If your child has symptoms, please seek diagnosis and treatment from your healthcare provider.
+Dear Parents: your healthcare provider if y your child may have been exposed to the communicable listed below.
+The information provided does not replace talking with your child is ill.
+If your child has symptoms, please seek from your healthcare provider.

-COMMUNICABLE DISEASE/CONDITION:
+COMMUNICABLE DISEASE/CONDITION

-PINK EYE: A common and mild viral or bacterial infection of the eye
+PINK EYE: A common and mild viral or bacterial infection of the eye.

 What are the symptoms?
 Red or pink, itchy, painful, swollen, and/or watery eye(s).
 Yellow or green discharge may also be present.
-May be crusted shut in the moming and may affect one or both eyes.
+May be crusted shut in the morning and may affect one or both eyes.